Akash8585/builderbridge/README.md

 ## The problem

-Construction schedules, weekly promises, field updates, RFIs, submittals, drawings, and risk decisions usually live in separate tools.
-When something slips, the office plan and the jobsite diverge — and teams lose a single place to ask what changed, why it matters, and what should happen next with an auditable answer.
+A project manager often needs one answer — what is actually threatening completion — and has to stitch it together from the schedule, the RFI log, and field notes that may not match what the Gantt still shows.
+Schedulers, superintendents, and trade partners feel the same fragmentation when weekly promises, roadblocks, and document questions live in separate places with no single auditable path from “what changed?” to “what should we do next?”

 That fragmentation shows up in industry research.
-Global construction spending is projected to grow from about **$13 trillion in 2023 to $22 trillion by 2040**, while productivity in the sector grew only around **1% annually from 2000 to 2022** — well behind manufacturing.[^mckinsey-productivity] Procore’s 2025 research reports that roughly **18% of project time is lost searching for data** and **28% is wasted on rework**, and a large share of builders say they are still not fully using the potential of their project data.[^procore-future] Autodesk and FMI estimated that bad or inaccessible construction data may have cost the global industry **$1.85 trillion in 2020**.[^autodesk-data]
+Global construction spending is projected to grow from about **$13 trillion in 2023 to $22 trillion by 2040**, while productivity in the sector grew only around **0.4% annually from 2000 to 2022 (about 10% total over two decades)** — well behind manufacturing.[^mckinsey-productivity] Procore’s 2025 research reports that roughly **18% of project time is lost searching for data** and **28% is wasted on rework**, and a large share of builders say they are still not fully using the potential of their project data.[^procore-future] Autodesk and FMI estimated that bad or inaccessible construction data may have cost the global industry **$1.85 trillion in 2020**.[^autodesk-data]

 In short: the industry is huge, coordination is still expensive, and teams need fewer disconnected tools — not another place to hunt for the same facts.